-The Company intends to carry out an ELF-EM survey covering the kilometer-scale Healy gold system during the summer in order to refine drill targets for future exploration.
+The Company carried out an ELF-EM survey covering the kilometer-scale Healy gold system between July and August 2023, in order to refine drill targets for future exploration.
+Final results have not yet been received by the Company.

 Pipeline Projects